tamulibarts/cla-workstation-order/README.md

 #### Windows 10 IIS Server Port 80 Conflict with "Local" application by Flywheel

 [https://localwp.com/help-docs/advanced/router-mode/](https://localwp.com/help-docs/advanced/router-mode/)
-On one (but not all) Dell Windows 10 machine I had to disable the Windows IIS service which was running on IP 0.0.0.0:80 and interfered with my local development environment application's router functionality.
+On one (but not all) Dell Windows 10 machines I had to disable the Windows IIS service which was running on IP 0.0.0.0:80 and interfered with my local development environment application's router functionality.
 The application name is Local, by Flywheel, which is owned by WP Engine.
+NOTE: I DO NOT RECOMMEND THIS FOR TAMU WINDOWS DEVICES AND HAVE NOT DONE THIS.